Sourya2000/llmchatbot/README.md

-# A simple conversational AI chatbot using Microsoft Dialogpt API and FastAPI as backend
+# A simple conversational AI chatbot using Microsoft Dialogpt API ,React and FastAPI as backend

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).